We’re All Going Country

 While cowboy hats and boots used to be saved for small-town shindigs and the occasional country concert, A-list celebrities from @emrata (Emily Ratajkowski) to Harry Styles are wearing them in casual form, rocking them for street style fits, fashion week, concerts, Instagram photoshoots and horse girl rodeos.
 The RHOBH fly to Aspen on vacation, the prime-time show Yellowstone is set in Montana, Beyoncé and Lana del Rey just announced that they’re “going country” with their newest albums.

 Before we ride off into the sunset on this country plain, let’s back up and examine where the country trend came from when slicked back buns, 90s corporate attire and hypermodernism were all the rage last year (one Vogue article even claimed that we would say goodbye to the “farmhouse aesthetic” in 2023 . . .).
+All of this means the country aesthetic isn’t just a fringe music thing anymore — it’s part of the default visual language of TikTok, concerts and stan culture.
+It also shows how much power TikTok has in deciding which sounds, styles and aesthetics take over our feeds.

 TikTok, Gen Z and country western singers